dacodekid/dacodekid.com/content/gist/business-analysis/inputs-outputs/analysis-approach.md

 Explanation: The Analysis Approach is dynamic because it may undergo changes as the project progresses and new insights are gained, necessitating updates to the methodology and practices.

 Question: What is the primary purpose of the Verification and Validation component in the Analysis Approach?
-A: To allocate project resources efficiently
+A: To allocate project resources efficiently and effectively
 B: To ensure requirements are accurate and complete
 C: To define the project's communication plan
 D: To establish legal contracts for the project